-Truth: The logic behind this argument is that because patients completely trust their physicians’ expertise, they’re more likely to stick with a program suggested by a physician than one they sought on their own.
+Truth: The logic behind arguments against direct access for physical therapy is that because patients completely trust their physicians’ expertise, they’re more likely to stick with a program suggested by a physician than one they sought on their own.
 But that sentiment doesn’t really fall in line with the data.
 In fact, this study, published in Physical Therapy (PTJ), showed that:

 - “patients reported a higher level of satisfaction when they received physical therapy through direct access versus physician referral,” and